Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 ### Connect from your local computer directly to the Docker container

-To connect directly from your local machine to the Docker container, you need to complete the following steps on your local computer.
+To connect directly from your local computer to the Docker container, you need to complete the following steps on your local computer.
 These are the same steps that students would need to follow to connect from their local computer to the Fedora Docker container running on their lab VM:

 #### Install a remote desktop client